Demand Generation Strategy: The Complete B2B Playbook [2026]

 What is the biggest mistake companies make with demand generation?

-The single biggest mistake is treating every marketing activity as a lead capture exercise — gating all content behind forms, measuring success by MQL volume, and pressuring the marketing team to produce leads rather than build market awareness.
-This approach generates a high volume of low-quality contacts who downloaded a PDF but have no real buying intent, while simultaneously reducing the reach of your content by 90 percent.
-The fix is to ungate your best content, measure pipeline and revenue instead of MQLs, and invest in demand creation activities that build brand and trust over time.
+The single biggest mistake is treating every marketing activity as a lead capture exercise — gating all content behind forms, measuring success by MQL volume, and pressuring marketing to produce leads rather than build awareness.
+This generates a high volume of low-quality contacts who downloaded a PDF but have no real buying intent, while reducing the reach of your content by 90 percent.
+The fix: ungate your best content, measure pipeline and revenue instead of MQLs, and invest in demand creation that builds brand and trust over time.

 Do I need a demand generation agency or can I build it in-house?

-Both approaches can work, depending on your team's capabilities and your timeline.
-Building in-house gives you more control and deeper institutional knowledge but takes longer and requires hiring experienced practitioners who are difficult to find.
-Working with an agency gives you immediate access to proven frameworks, cross-industry expertise, and specialist skills (particularly in SEO, content, and paid media) that would take years to build internally.
-Many companies use a hybrid model — strategic direction and thought leadership in-house, with agency support for execution, content production, and specialised channels.
-The deciding factor is usually speed: if you need pipeline in the next two quarters, an agency accelerates time to results significantly.
+Both approaches can work, depending on your team's capabilities and timeline.
+Building in-house gives more control and deeper institutional knowledge but takes longer and requires hiring experienced practitioners who are hard to find.
+Working with an agency gives immediate access to proven frameworks, cross-industry expertise, and specialist skills (particularly in SEO, content, and paid media).
+Many companies use a hybrid model — strategic direction and thought leadership in-house, agency support for execution.
+The deciding factor is usually speed: if you need pipeline in the next two quarters, an agency — like our B2B lead generation programme — accelerates results significantly.

 Founder & CEO of UpliftGTM.
 Building go-to-market systems for B2B technology companies — outbound, SEO, content, sales enablement, and recruitment.